Bing-su/sd-webui-tunnels/README.md

 add `--bore_url "URL"` for custom bore url. url without 'http://' and (optional) port. example: myboreserver.com or myboreserver.com:12345

+### googleusercontent

+add `--googleusercontent` to commandline options.
+It must be used with `--no-gradio-queue`, otherwise it will not work.

+If not in google colab, it will be ignored.

 -----
 ### Discord webhook